 Let’s Connect!

 I hope you have liked this easy recipe of Koki Roti and will definitely give it a try.
+I would love to have your views regarding this.

 Thank you for reading this post.
 If you have liked this recipe then do let me know by leaving a comment below.
 Your feedback fuels my enthusiasm.
 You may share this post with your dear ones by clicking on the little buttons below.
-You may follow me on Facebook Pinterest Instagram for the latest recipe updates.
+You may follow me on Facebook Pinterest Twitter Instagram(#samirasrecipediary) too. for latest recipe updates.
 Thank you!

 Gluten-free Koki Roti